 Southampton offers a variety of Halal restaurants where Muslim tourists can enjoy their meals.
 Some of the options include Texas Grill, Chunky Chips, Taj Tandoori, Perfect Pizza & Chicken, Shalimar Food Express, Lets Taste It, and Taj Restaurant, among others.

 While many of these restaurants are either Muslim-owned or Halal-certified, it is advisable to inquire about the specific Halal status of the food before placing an order.
 Additionally, Muslim visitors should be aware that some eateries serving Halal food may also serve alcohol, so it's recommended to clarify this aspect when dining.

-Muslim visitors will be able to find quite a number of mosques in Southampton.
-Southampton Medina Mosque Trust, Southampton Jamia Masjid, Abu Bakr Masjid, Ala Sunnat Cultural Centre, Shah Jalal Mosque and Islamic Centre, Taqwaa Masjid, Southampton University Islamic Society and Rizwia Masjid are just a few of the many masjids and Islamic Centres that offers prayer facilities in Southampton.
+Muslim visitors to Southampton have access to several mosques and Islamic centers where they can find prayer facilities.
+Among the places to worship in the city are Southampton Medina Mosque Trust, Southampton Jamia Masjid, Abu Bakr Masjid, Ala Sunnat Cultural Centre, Shah Jalal Mosque and Islamic Centre, Taqwaa Masjid, Southampton University Islamic Society, and Rizwia Masjid.
+T

 These mosques and Islamic centers provide spaces for prayers and other religious activities, offering convenience and support for Muslim residents and visitors in Southampton.